hanabi/hanabi.github.io/variant-specific/Pink.md

   - Cathy knows that Alice did not perform a *Bubblegum Bluff*, because Bob would have played his slot 5 card instead of his slot 2 card.
   - Thus, Cathy knows that this must be a *Turnabout Ejection*.
 She marks her slot 5 card as a pink 1.
 - If a *Turnabout Ejection* occurs from a number 1 clue that also touches other 1s, the non-focused cards should still be assumed to be 1s (using the *1's Assumption* convention).

+### The Pink Fake Prompt & The Pink Fake Finesse

+* First, read the section on the *[Pink Play Clue Lie](#the-pink-play-clue-lie-with-a-mismatched-play-clue-that-touches-other-cards)*.
+* In the *Pink Play Clue Lie*, *Pink Promise* is violated when giving a *Play Clue* to a playable pink card.
+However, no special actions need to be taken from anyone else on the team, because the lie will automatically resolve when the card is played.
+* However, it is also possible to give a *Pink Play Clue Lie* that will **not** resolve automatically.
+In this situation, the next player must play a card to "fix" the lie.
+* For example, in a 3-player game:
+  * It is the first turn of the game and nothing is played on the stacks.
+  * Alice gives a number 2 clue to Cathy, touching a pink 1 on slot 2.
+(Cathy does not have a playable card on slot 1.)
+  * Bob looks into the future and knows that if he does nothing, Cathy will interpret this as a *Self-Finesse*, and play her *Finesse Position*, which will misplay.
+  * Thus, Bob plays his *Finesse Position* as a *Pink Fake Finesse*.
+It is a blue 1 and it successfully plays.
+  * From Cathy's perspective, Alice performed a *Finesse* on the blue 1 into the blue 2.
+Cathy plays the blue 2, but it is actually the pink 1.
+Now, Cathy knows that Alice performed a *Pink Fake Finesse*.

 <br />